chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

 ## `OpPoke()`

-The `opPoke()`allows a validator to sign a (value, age) tuple and a corresponding Schnorr signature offchain, using ECDSA.
+The `opPoke()`allows a validator to sign a (value, age) tuple and a corresponding Schnorr signature, using ECDSA.
 Here, the value represents the data that the validators reached consensus on as the next data for the Oracle to deliver, and the age is the timestamp of this value.

 ### Steps:

-- A validator signs a (value, age) tuple and a corresponding Schnorr signature offchain, using ECDSA.
+- Each validator collects a set of data from multiple trusted data sources and signs an aggregated value (median).
+All of these values and signatures are aggregated into a single Schnorr signature  aggregated again into a final proposed value (median).
-- The signed data is then sent to the `opPoke()`.
+- The signed data (median of medians) is then sent by a validator to the `opPoke()`.
 - `OpPoke()` binds the validator to the signed data.
 A public callable `opChallenge()` can be called to challenge the data.
-- The validator is now associated with the signed data, and the data is considered "poked" after the challenge period ends.
+- The validator is now associated with the signed data, and the data is considered "poked" after the challenge period ends without a successful challenge.

 ## `OpChallenge()`